fairmatic/prometheus-ecs-discovery/README.md

   passed in via the `--config.role-arn` option.
 This option also allows for cross-account access, depending on which account the role is defined in.
+* When running in an EKS cluster, you can use pod identity for authentication by setting the `--config.use-eks-pod-identity` flag to `true`.
+This will use the pod's IAM role for authentication instead of environment variables or instance profile credentials.
 * Start the program, using the command line option `-config.write-to` to point the program to the specific folder that your Prometheus master can read from.